Stef16Robbe/kman/README.md

 ## Releases

 - Update the change log with [git-cliff](https://git-cliff.org/) using `git cliff -o CHANGELOG.md`
-- Add a new tag & release (I do it via the Github CLI)
+- Add a new tag & create a Github release
 - Run `cargo publish`

 ## TODO's